packit/packit.dev/docs/fedora-releases-guide/dist-git-onboarding.md

 Once Packit is informed (via fedora-messaging bus) about the successful Koji build for the configured branch, it creates a new update for that branch in Bodhi for you.

+By default, only successful Koji builds created by Packit are being acted upon, but you can override this behaviour by specifying `allowed_builders` in the [job configuration](/docs/configuration/downstream/bodhi_update).

 The [bodhi_update job](/docs/configuration/downstream/bodhi_update) can be configured like this:

 ```yaml